-- Aim to have at least 3 headlines without keywords that really highlight your business’ value proposition.
+- Aim to have at least 3 headlines without keywords highlighting your business’ value proposition.

 - Avoid the same call to action or language in each headline – otherwise, things will get repetitive.

-- Try different angles and offers – this is a great chance to test what your audience will respond to.
+- Try different angles and offers – this is a great chance to test your audience’s response.

 4. Create your descriptions

 Each description can have up to 90 characters.
-You can create 4 descriptions for your ads, though only 2 will be displayed.
+You can create four descriptions for your ads, though only two will be displayed.
 Again, you can pin descriptions that you want the user to always see – a disclaimer, for example.

-- Make sure your descriptions include a call to action – that is, what you want the user to do next.
+- Ensure your descriptions include a call to action – what you want the user to do next.

 - You don’t have to fill up the 90 characters.
-It can useful to experiment with different description lengths.
+It can be helpful to experiment with different description lengths.

 - Each description should make sense in isolation.
 You don’t know which order it will appear in.